OluwaninsolaAO/puppet_lessons/README.md

+#### Package Resource
-2. __Package Resource__: The package resource is used to manage packages on a system.
+The package resource is used to manage packages on a system.
 It can be used to install, upgrade, or remove packages.

 Example:
 ```